Hierarchical model reduction of nonlinear partial differential equations based on the adaptive empirical projection method and reduced basis techniques: The adaptive Empirical Projection Method

-Replacing the estimate in \eqref{est200} by the one in \eqref{h-dependent est200} yields the convergence of the adaptive EPM for a fixed mesh size $h$ for $k\rightarrow n_{h}$ under certain assumptions as stated in the following corollary. \begin{crllr}[Convergence of the adaptive EPM in the discrete setting] We assume that the parameter values $\mu \in \Xi$ are sampled from the uniform distribution over $\mathcal{D}$.
-Then there holds
+Replacing the estimate in \eqref{est200} by the one in \eqref{h-dependent est200} yields the convergence of the adaptive EPM for a fixed mesh size $h$ for $k\rightarrow n_{h}$ under certain assumptions as stated in the following corollary. \begin{crllr}[Convergence of the adaptive EPM in the discrete setting] There holds

 \end{crllr} For the Lebesgue constant $\tilde{\Lambda}_{k_{I}}^{I}$, $I \in \mathfrak{I}$ it can been shown as in \cite{BMNP04,GMNP07} that $\tilde{\Lambda}_{k_{I}}^{I} \leq 2^{k_{I}} - 1$.
 Although this bound can be actually reached \cite{MNPP09}, $\tilde{\Lambda}_{k}^{I} \leq 2^{k_{I}} - 1$ is a very pessimistic result and in numerical experiments a very moderate behavior is observed (cf.~\cite{MNPP09,GMNP07,DroHaaOhl2012}).
 Note that \eqref{train_size_fixed_disc} only yields convergence of the EPM if the POD-error converges faster than $\sqrt{k} (1 + (\sum_{I \in \mathfrak{I}} |I|(\tilde{\Lambda}_{k}^{I})^{2})^{1/2}h^{-1/2}))^{-1}$.
 We emphasize the dependence on $h^{-1/2}$ in \eqref{train_size_fixed_disc}.
 Therefore using the EIM within the adaptive EPM seems reasonable for moderate mesh sizes, whereas for $h\rightarrow 0$ we should rely on the GEIM. \\ Note that theoretically also the a posteriori bound for the EIM derived in \cite{EfGrPa10} can be employed to obtain an a posteriori estimate for the adaptive EPM.
 As the theory developed in \cite{EfGrPa10} however requires that the considered functions are parametrically smooth, it is not applicable within our context.